-We publish the findings of this review in our TAPR, which is a technical document that outlines where we’ve identified the potential future need for asset reinvestment (replacement) or network augmentation.
-In the TAPR, and all of our planning documents, when we refer to a ‘network augmentation’ we’re talking about a solution that will increase the ability of the electricity network to carry more electricity.
+We publish the findings of the annual planning review in our TAPR, which is a technical document that outlines where we have identified the potential future need for asset reinvestment (replacement) or network augmentation.
+In the TAPR, and all of our planning documents, when we refer to a ‘network augmentation’ we are talking about a solution that will increase the ability of the electricity network to carry more electricity.
+The TAPR also outlines Powerlink’s activities to deliver system security services to support the safe and reliable operation of the transmission network.

 The Australian Energy Market Operator (AEMO) released its 2020 Integrated System Plan, which sets out a roadmap for the eastern seaboard’s power system over the next two decades.
 As a whole-of-system plan, the ISP sets out AEMO’s focus areas for the National Electricity Market (NEM) through a period of transformational change.